LittleBigRefresh/Docs/patching/ps3.md

 Refresher has native support for decrypting, encrypting and patching PS3 games.
 This guide aims to show you how to operate Refresher's PS3 patcher.

 It also assumes that you've already downloaded Refresher.
-If you haven't head on over to the [GitHub page](https://github.com/LittleBigRefresh/Refresher) to grab yourself a copy.
+If you haven't, head on over to the [GitHub page](https://github.com/LittleBigRefresh/Refresher) to grab yourself a copy.

 ![A Screenshot of Refresher's PS3 patching screen](https://littlebigrefresh.github.io/Docs/patching/images/refresher-ps3.png)